Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Just like VAG cars share parts, Toyota and Lexus share platforms and engines.
 The NX does share platform with the Rav4, but if you are looking for a same to same model, the Toyota version of the NX is the Toyota Harrier/Venza.

-DicKy is online now (2) Thanks
+DicKy is offline (2) Thanks

 Old 22nd March 2022, 07:08 #17